All tenancies are on a 'sole and several' basis, which means that each tenant is responsible for his or her own rent payments only.

 - DO NOT use naked flames For EMERGENCIES call free on 0800 111 999

-Family and friends are welcome to visit however they cannot stay longer than one month and the property should not be over-crowded.
+Family and friends are welcome to visit however they are only permitted to stay for a maximum of three nights.
+Residents who wish for their guests to stay longer should make contact with their Accommodation Manager via email to request permission.
 Sub-letting the property may be permitted during the vacation period with approval from your Accommodation Manager.

 Contact your Accommodation Manager if you are suffering HARASSMENT